Become a Positive Hero by contacting us

 Buysisiwe Maqungo

 I am a 37 year old mother of two boys.
 I became involved with HIV and AIDS advocacy after losing my child to AIDS in 2000.
 In May 1999 my newly born baby was desperately ill with several diseases and I agreed that the baby be tested for HIV.
 The test was positive and I had to face the terrible reality that I infected my baby.
 My partner also tested HIV positive.
 My baby died 9 months later and the baby’s father committed suicide 8 months after my baby’s death.
 I had to deal with the guilt of infecting my baby, the sorrow of my great loss, the fear of having been given the “death sentence” as well as the fact that I was a single mother to a then 7-year-old son (not HIV positive) who needed me more than ever.
-During ...
+During this time I discovered my purpose in life – ...

 Read more